 Top tips for World Book Day

-3. World Book Day Bookmarks - Bookmarks helps us to keep track of our reading.
-Why not encourage your children to cut out and colour in World Book Day bookmarks?
+3. Make a World Book Day bookmark - Bookmarks helps us to keep track of our reading.
+Why not cut out and colour in World Book Day bookmarks?
 You can choose from some great designs on the World Book Day website.

-4. Host a Book Club Party - You can create and host a book club party where children can come together and share their favourite novels.
+4. Host a virtual book club party - You could create and host a book club party where children can come together online and share their favourite novels.
 Let your imaginations go wild and play World Book Day charades, where children must act out their favourite book or book character.
 There are lots of activity packs on the World Book Day website for you to create your own events.

 The Kumon English Programme is not tied to any curriculum but complements learning across all subjects at school, giving students the freedom to become advanced, independent and enthusiastic learners, as well as thoughtful individuals.